How to spot 5 common developmental delays in preschoolers

 What is the most common developmental delay in children?

-It is cute when a two-year-old talks in two-word sentences, repeating the same word a dozen times to get his point across, but it can become a cause for concern a year later if nothing changes.
+It’s cute when a two-year-old talks in two-word sentences, repeating the same word a dozen times to get his point across, but it can become a cause for concern a year later if nothing changes.

 Unfortunately, speech and language delays are the most common developmental delays in children.
+These delays can significantly impact a child’s development in other areas, such as cognitive and social skills.

-These delays can include difficulty speaking or using appropriate social communication skills like waving goodbye or clear speech.
+Your child might have difficulty speaking or using appropriate social communication skills like waving goodbye or clear speech.

 This is why it is important to seek help.
 Early intervention and a timely diagnosis can help you and your child navigate your way through life more successfully.